Nakin Wisetchat

-Nakin Wisetchat (นาคิน วิเศษชาติ, born 9 July 1999) is a Thai professional footballer who plays as a right back for Thai League 3 club Customs United, on loan from Port.
+Nakin Wisetchat (นาคิน วิเศษชาติ, born 9 July 1999) is a Thai professional footballer who plays as a right back.

 Career

 Army United

 He was loaned from Bangkok United to Army United in 2019, where he was voted the best player of the season by fans after 2 goals and 5 assists in 31 matches.

 Ayutthaha United

 He remains with Bangkok united but has been loaned to Thai League 2 club Ayutthaya United.

 International career

 He was called up for the 2018 AFC U-19 Championship qualification in November 2017.
 In March 2019, he was called up to play in the 2020 AFC U-23 Championship qualification.
 This was followed by being called up to the January 2020 AFC U-23 Championship (the AFC qualifiers for the 2020 Olympics).